-The Votomatic is the only punch card voting system that will be used in the November 2012 elections.
+The Votomatic was the last punch card voting system used in American elections.
+They were last used in 2 counties in Idaho in the 2014 General Election.
 Punchcard systems employ a card (or cards) and a small clipboard-sized device for recording votes.
 The Votomatic uses a standard-size IBM data processing card as a machine-readable ballot.
 There are a maximum of 960 ballot positions in 12 columns across the face of the card.
 The Votomatic ballot is pre-scored at each voting position so that punching with a stylus through that position into an appropriate backing will remove a rectangle of chad, leaving a hole that is counted as a vote.
 The backing used inside the Votomatic machine is a complex structure of elastomeric strips, and the stylus has a relatively comfortable handle on it.
 When used for absentee voting, a disposable styrofoam sheet is generally used as backing, and in some jurisdictions, the stylus for absentee ballots is an unbent paperclip.

 Candidate names are not printed on the card but rather on the pages of the ballot holder, corresponding to the positions of the inserted card.
 A hole constitutes a vote for the candidate or referendum issue assigned to that position.
 With the Votomatic card, the locations at which holes may be punched to indicate votes are each assigned numbers.
 The number of the hole is the only information printed on the card.
 The list of candidates or ballot issue choices and directions for punching the corresponding holes are printed in a separate booklet.